 Short-term Care: Rehospitalizations

-In Good Samaritan Society - Osceola, 18.85 Percentage of Residents Rehospitalized
+In Good Samaritan Society - Osceola, 13.99% of Residents Rehospitalized

 This metric tracks the number of times residents are rehospitalized per 1,000 days of short-term resident care.
 Avoiding rehospitalizations during rehabilitation is important to restoring the physical well-being of patients.